-The MPH student will discuss the policy process for improving the health status of populations.
+Discuss the policy process for improving the health status of populations.

-The MPH student will apply the principles of program planning, development, budgeting, management and evaluation in organizational and community initiatives.
+Apply the principles of program planning, development, budgeting, management and evaluation in organizational and community initiatives.

-The MPH student will apply quality and performance improvement concepts to address organizational performance issues.
+Apply quality and performance improvement concepts to address organizational performance issues.

-The MPH student will apply basic principles of ethical analysis (e.g., the Public Health Code of Ethics, human rights framework, other moral theories) to issues of public health practice and policy.
+Apply basic principles of ethical analysis (e.g., the Public Health Code of Ethics, human rights framework, other moral theories) to issues of public health practice and policy.

-The MPH student will distinguish between population and individual ethical considerations in relation to the benefits, costs, and burdens of public health programs.
+Distinguish between population and individual ethical considerations in relation to the benefits, costs, and burdens of public health programs.

-The MPH student will describe the attributes of leadership in public health.
+Recognize the attributes of leadership in public health.

-The MPH student will describe the alternative strategies for collaboration and partnership among organizations, focused on public health goals.
+Describe the alternative strategies for collaboration and partnership among organizations, focused on public health goals.

 In addition to the MPH admissions requirements applicants to the MPH Professional Option must meet one of the following eligibility requirements: